-- Your guide to compensation claims against a company that has been liquidated, dissolved or closed
+- A guide to claims against a company that has been liquidated, dissolved or closed

-- What happens when a business is dissolved?
+- What happens when a business is liquidated or dissolved?

-- How to start a personal injury claim against a company that has gone into administration
+- How to claim against a company that has closed down

-- What types of damages can be claimed for after suffering an accident or injury?
+- What types of damages can be claimed for?

-- How much compensation could I claim for a company which is no longer trading?
+- How much could I claim from a company which is no longer trading?